 Because careless driving has so much room for interpretation in the definition and relies on the officer’s judgment, it is a charge that many people consider fighting in court.

 We offer assistance to help drivers who feel they have been wrongly charged with a traffic violation to avoid demerit points and fines.
 Careless driving can come with a punishment ranging from a $400 fine all the way to a maximum of 6 months in prison.
 Those are serious consequences that are worth fighting if you really believe you are not guilty.

 Careless Driving and Your Record

 Careless driving carries a penalty of 6 demerit points on your license.
-This is a relatively hefty amount of demerit points, and if you have any other demerits already it could put you in a position where you will be asked to come in to a meeting to determine whether you should be permitted to keep your license.
+This is a relatively hefty amount of demerit points, and if you have any other demerits already it could put you in a position where you will be asked to attend a meeting with the Ministry of Transportation to determine whether you should be permitted to keep your license.

 Along with the penalties that go a long with the violation, having a careless driving charge on your record will impact your car insurance quotes.
 Each insurance company treats such a charge in their own way, but your rates will increase as a result of the violation.

 Insurance Companies may charge you for the offence for up to 3 years.
 If you have other marks against your record already, you will find the rates greatly increased.
 You may even face non-renewal by your insurance company as a result of a large number of demerit points on your record.
 This means the insurance company will not offer to renew your policy and you will have to seek insurance elsewhere.